sagemath/sagewiki_to_gh-2022-10-10/days75.md

 = Focus & Topics =

+The overall theme of this Sage Days is coding theory, but there will be lots of general hacking.
+Even if you don't have any particular interest in coding theory, you should participate!

 The aim of this Sage Days is to:

- * introduce Sage to coding theorists
+ * Introduce Sage to coding theorists.

- * have presentations about the enhancements we made to Sage's coding theory library during Inria's [[https://bitbucket.org/lucasdavid/sage_coding_project/wiki/Home|ACTIS]] project
+ * Have presentations about the enhancements we made to Sage's coding theory library during Inria's [[https://bitbucket.org/lucasdavid/sage_coding_project/wiki/Home|ACTIS]] project

- * help people to work on their projects
+ * Help people to work on their own projects.

-Anyone, even without any particular interest to coding theory can participate!
 We plan on having talks on the mornings, and coding sprints on the afternoons.
 The first 3 days' talks will be focused on basic functionalities of our library, the last 2 days on advanced functionalities, with an emphasis on Sage development.